Savory Cottage Cheese Breakfast Bowl

 Start with a pretty cereal bowl, and load it up with a full cup of cottage cheese for a filling breakfast, or a half cup for a lighter appetite.

-Top with thinly sliced smoked salmon (or even leftover grilled sockeye salmon from a salmon sandwich).
+Top with thinly sliced smoked salmon (or even leftover grilled sockeye salmon from a salmon sandwich or salmon with pasta).
 Other meat options are chopped crispy bacon or sliced, cooked breakfast sausage (like in my leftover cornbread breakfast casserole).
 Or, keep it vegetarian by skipping the meat altogether.

 For freshness, I like finely diced cucumber (smoked salmon and cucumber are a match made in heaven – see also smoked salmon cucumber cups) and sliced green onions (finely chopped red onion is also yummy).